• Skip to primary navigation

 Storage:

-Leftovers can be stored in an airtight covered container for 2 days.
+Leftovers can be stored in a covered airtight container for 3 days.

 Freezer Instructions: